Eternal MedSpa · Sarasota + Venice · 140+ reviews · Medically guided aesthetics, skin, wellness, body support, and medical weight loss.

 SkinVive is an injectable hyaluronic acid microdroplet treatment used differently than traditional volumizing filler.
 It is typically used to support smoother, more hydrated-looking cheek skin quality.

-Can filler be combined with Botox or wrinkle relaxers?
+Can filler be combined with wrinkle relaxers?

 Yes, when appropriate.
 Filler supports volume and contour, while wrinkle relaxers reduce targeted muscle movement.
 They are often complementary in facial balancing plans.